Wrench Size ChartMetric, SAE, Bolt Head & Socket Reference

 Frequently Asked Questions

-What wrench fits a 10mm bolt?
+What wrench fits an M10 bolt?

-Is 1/2 inch the same as 13mm?
+Is 1/2 inch the same as 13 mm?

 Should I use a 6-point or 12-point wrench?